 A systems approach to human anatomy and physiology.
 Basic biochemistry and cell biology as well as, integumentary, skeletal, muscular, nervous, and endocrine systems will be covered.
 Structure and function will be emphasized in both lecture and laboratory components.
+Prerequisite: BIO 131

 Note: Students can only earn credit for one of the following: MED 261 or [ZOO 261 and ZOO 265].
+Note: A supplementary fee may be assessed to cover additional costs associated with this course.